west papua

 Present Day

 The conflict in West Papua has escalated significantly over the past few years, most recently in response to the kidnapping of New Zealand pilot Philip Mehrtens by members of the West Papua National Liberation Army (TPN-PB) – the armed wing of the Free Papua Movement (OPM).
 Over 2,000 additional Indonesian military personnel were deployed to the region in March 2023, and the declaration of a ‘combat alert’ in the central highlands of West Papua has seen these troops move indiscriminately to displace indigenous peoples from their lands under the guise of searching for the missing pilot.
+Since then, the announcement of a new food estate in Merauke district combined with increased militarisation in the region and the revival of a contraversial transmigration programme has sparked further protests.

 At Papua Partners, we are extremely concerned about the impact that the presence of additional military personnel is currently having on the lives, lands and livelihoods of indigenous West Papuan civilians, who are becoming innocent by-products of the Indonesian military’s quest to suppress Papua’s independence movement, and gain control over its rich natural resources.
-Over 60,000 Indigenous Papuans are currently recorded as being ‘displaced’, and these numbers are rising on a daily basis.
+Approximately 80,000 Indigenous Papuans are currently recorded as being ‘displaced’, and these numbers are rising on a daily basis.

 Key resources